olle/no-auth-for-you/README.md

 The app uses an interceptor to log the security context/auth status to the console, for every request.
 Demo-credentials are `user:user` or `admin:admin`.

+To try out a quick-fix, described in [#5638][2], simply flick the switch and start with the `fix` profile enabled.

+    mvn spring-boot:run -Dspring.profiles.active=fix

 Have fun!